brotkrueml/typo3-prevent-lang-packs-download/Documentation/Introduction/Index.rst

-   Updated pack for language "de" for extension "belog" Updated pack for language "de" for extension "beuser" Updated pack for language "de" for extension "core" ...
+   Updated pack for language "de" for extension "belog" Updated pack for language "de" for extension "beuser" Updated pack for language "de" for extension "core" Fetching pack for language "de" for extension "myproject_site" failed ...

-Extensions without a language pack for a configured language or with a disabled language pack are not displayed.

-Under the hood the :ref:`ModifyLanguagePacksEvent <t3coreapi:ModifyLanguagePacksEvent>`
-is used.
-Of course, you can implement it on your own in your projects.
-This extension saves time as you do not have to code the event listener by yourself for each project, but just to configure the extensions which should be excluded.
+The :ref:`t3coreapi:ModifyLanguagePacksEvent` is used under the hood.
+Of course you can implement this functionality in your own projects.
+This extension saves you time because you do not have to code the event listener for each project, but only configure the extensions that should be excluded.

 Release management